UConn

 • If Player 2 plays Y, Player 1's best response is C, earning 9

-• If Player 2 plays Z, Player 1's best response is D, earning 5
+• If Player 2 plays Z, Player 1's best response is D, earning 5 (the highest available payoff for Player 1 in that column).

 Next, we do the same thing to identify Player 2's best responses to every strategy of Player 1.
-For example, if Player 1 plays E, Player 2's, best response is W with a payoff of 8.
+For example, if Player 1 plays E, Player 2's best response is W with a payoff of 8.
 Other strategies would earn 2 (V), 7 (X), 6 (Y), and 7 (Z).

 Player 2